langchain-ai/langgraph/docs/docs/how-tos/index.md

 ???
 "How to stream events from the final node"
     Full Example: [How to stream events from the final node](streaming-from-final-node.ipynb)

+    You can stream from the final node by checking the “langgraph_node” field or attaching custom tags to isolate events for that node.
+This ensures you only receive tokens from the desired model in real time.

+    ```python
+    from langchain_core.messages import HumanMessage

+    inputs = {"messages": [HumanMessage(content="What's the weather in sf?")]}
+    for msg, metadata in graph.stream(inputs, stream_mode="messages"):
+        if metadata["langgraph_node"] == "final" and msg.content:
+            print(msg.content, end="", flush=True)
+    ```

 Working with chat models: